SerhiiCho/timeago-docs/docs/versions/v1/contribute.md

 ```

 We'll use singular form when number is equal to 1, and plural if number is more than 1 or number is 0.
 You can easily write your own rules for your language.

-## Step 3.
-Add tests
-Tests for languages live in `tests` directory.
-Each language has it's own file.
-The easies way to add tests for your language is to copy paste one of the tests and change it to match your language.